Posterior Contraction rate and Asymptotic Bayes Optimality for one-group shrinkage priors in sparse normal means problem: Contraction rate of posterior distribution using global-local shrinkage priors

-Thus the full Bayes posterior mean is expressed as a weighted average of the posterior mean given $\tau$ with the weight of $\tau$ being the posterior distribution of $\tau$ given data.
-It will be clear from the proofs of the Theorems \ref{Thm-3} and \ref{Thm-4} that the above representation indeed greatly simplifies the arguments for establishing the near minimax concentration of the mean parameter vector of our interest.\\ The next theorem proves that the hierarchical Bayes posterior estimate $\widehat{\boldsymbol{\theta}}$ of $\boldsymbol{\theta}$ also attains near minimax $L_2$ risk.
-The proof of the theorem is given in section \ref{sec-6}. \begin{thm} Suppose $\mathbf{X} \sim \mathcal{N}_n(\boldsymbol{\theta}_0,\mathbf{I}_n)$ where $\boldsymbol{\theta}_0 \in l_0[q_n]$ with $q_n \propto$ $n^{\beta}$ where $0<\beta<1$.
-Consider the class of priors \eqref{eq:1.3} satisfying \eqref{eq:1.4} with $a \geq \frac{1}{2}$ where $L(\cdot)$ satisfies assumptions (\hyperlink{A1}{A1}) and (\hyperlink{A2}{A2}).
-If the prior on $\tau$ satisfies Conditions (\hyperlink{C1}{C1}) and (\hyperlink{C2}{C2}), then the hierarchical Bayes posterior estimate of ${\boldsymbol{\theta}}$ satisfies the following
+The proof follows from this since by definition the first term goes to zero and on the other hand, the second term goes to zero due to \eqref{eq:2.9}. \end{proof} \begin{remark} For obtaining arguments similar to Lemma 3.6 of \cite{van2017adaptive}, we need to come up with an upper bound on the derivative of the log-likelihood of $\mathbf{X}$ given $\tau$.
+This is obtained with the help of Lemmas 1-6 given in the Appendix.
+Based on the range of $\tau$, one needs to find another upper bound on this upper bound and use this to obtain \eqref{eq:2.9} with the help of Bayes' theorem. \end{remark} The next theorem proves that the hierarchical Bayes posterior estimate $\widehat{\boldsymbol{\theta}}$ of $\boldsymbol{\theta}$ also attains near minimax $L_2$ risk.
+The proof of the theorem is given in the Appendix. \begin{theorem} Suppose $\mathbf{X} \sim \mathcal{N}_n(\boldsymbol{\theta}_0,\mathbf{I}_n)$ where $\boldsymbol{\theta}_0 \in l_0[q_n]$ with $q_n \propto$ $n^{\beta}$ where $0<\beta<1$.
+Consider the class of priors \eqref{eq:1.3} satisfying \eqref{eq:1.4} where $L(t)=(1+1/t)^{-(\frac{1}{2}+\alpha)}$ with $\alpha \geq \frac{1}{2}$.
+If the prior on $\tau$ satisfies conditions (\hyperlink{C2}{C2}) and (\hyperlink{C3}{C3}), then the full Bayes posterior contracts around the true parameter $\boldsymbol{\theta}_0$ at the near minimax rate, namely,